mjdi/vrbtkb/README.md

 		self.btn3_pin = 31
 		self.btn4_pin = 35
 		self.btn5_pin = 37

+#Note: import gtk and gtk.main() have been commmented out, not sure if it is necessary for operation or not

 #**INSTRUCTIONS FOR SETTING UP WITH Next Thing Co.
 CHIP (all scripts have been updated specifically for the CHIP) **